 SM theses do not require a defense.
 During the ongoing pandemic, all doctoral thesis defenses can be held in person, in a hybrid fashion, or can be held completely remotely (via zoom).
 Doctoral defenses are listed on our EECS events calendar.

 Final Thesis Submission

-During the pandemic, and perhaps ongoing, there is a electronic thesis submission process.
-We do not require signatures at this time, but the cover page must conform to Institute standards.
+During the pandemic, and perhaps ongoing, there is an electronic thesis submission process.
+We are not requiring signatures at this time, but the cover page must conform to Institute standards.
 Janet and Alicia in the EECS Graduate Office can advise degree candidates on the thesis submission process.
-There are also various forms to be completed at the time of a thesis completion.
+There are also various forms to be completed at the time of a thesis submission.
 The EECS Graduate Office will communicate with all degree candidates within two weeks of the start of the term.

 New, as of February 15, 2023 Thesis Submission Procedures for June 2023

 At the link above, we provide instructions for our new process, where students will upload the final thesis and accompanying documents directly to the EECS Graduate Portal.